dah96/BCB546_Spring2023_Final_Project/README.md

 ## `main` directory

-The introduction of original paper, the technical details of the replication of analyses and the summary of the original results are written in **R Markdown** `Singh et al - 2022.Rmd` and compiled to `pdf`.
+The introduction of original paper, the technical details of the replication of analyses and the summary of the original results are written in **R Markdown** `Singh_et_al_2022.Rmd` and compiled to `pdf`.

 ## `data` directory